Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Theoretical Formalism

-The monochromatic rest-frame UV luminosity ($\LUV$) of a galaxy, which is derived from its star formation rate\footnote{The star formation rate and UV luminosity are related through the relation $\LUV = \dot{M}_*(M_h,z) / \kappa_{\rm UV}$, wherein the constant conversion factor $\kappa_{\rm UV}$ is depends on the star formation history and characteristics of the stellar population, such as its age, metallicity, binarity, and the initial mass function (IMF).}, is likewise also modulated by the effects of radiative feedback during reionization.
+The monochromatic rest-frame UV luminosity ($\LUV$) of a galaxy at 1500 \angstrom, which is derived from its star formation rate\footnote{The star formation rate and UV luminosity are related through the relation $\LUV = \dot{M}_*(M_h,z) / \kappa_{\rm UV}$, wherein the constant conversion factor $\kappa_{\rm UV}$ depends on the star formation history and characteristics of the stellar population, such as its age, metallicity, binarity, and the initial mass function (IMF).}, is likewise also modulated by the effects of radiative feedback during reionization.
 As a result, the relationship between halo mass and UV luminosity depends on whether a galaxy resides in an ionized or neutral region of the intergalactic medium.
 For galaxies that are unaffected by radiative feedback, their UV luminosity is determined as follows,

-Whereas in regions that have already been ionized, the associated UV background suppresses star formation in low-mass halos.
+Whereas in regions that have already been ionized, the associated UV background suppresses star formation in low-mass haloes.
 The UV luminosity of galaxies in these feedback-affected regions is calculated as:

 In these equations, the parameter $\varepsilon_{{\rm *,UV}}(M_h,z)$ denotes the UV efficiency of the halo and encapsulates several key parameters discussed above that govern star formation and the resulting ultraviolet emission in galaxies: